sscansan/genomics_and_GWAS_tutorials/README.md

    <sup>1</sup> in "-Xmx50g" and "-Xms50g", "_50g_" represents 50 Gigabytes of memory.

    _!!
-Choose an appropriate value based on your machine !!_
+Choose an appropriate value that fits your machine !!_

    ```
    options(java.parameters = c("-Xmx50g", "-Xms50g"))